 - Add 1 tsp vanilla extract for vanilla ice cream

-- Add 1/4 cup cocoa powder or cocoa mix for chocolate ice cream
+- Mix in 1/4 cup cocoa powder or cocoa mix for chocolate ice cream

 - Add chocolate syrup for chocolate ice cream

-Another 2-ingredient snow ice cream recipe is to pour pure maple syrup over fresh snow.
+Another 2-ingredient snow ice cream recipe is pouring pure maple syrup over fresh snow.
 Technically, this isn’t ice cream, since there is no “cream” but it’s still delicious.

 Easy Snow Ice Cream Recipe

 Not everyone has a can of sweetened condensed milk, but most people have the ingredients for this recipe on hand:

 - 8 to 12 cups snow (at least 2 liters)

 - 1 cup (250 ml) milk